bitcrowd/carbonite/README.md

   </a>
 </p>

+Carbonite makes it easy to create audit trails for tables in a PostgreSQL database and integrate them into an Elixir application.

-Carbonite implements the [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) pattern on top of a PostgreSQL database and makes it easy to integrate into Elixir applications.
+Carbonite implements the [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) pattern on top of a PostgreSQL database.
 It uses triggers to automatically record all changes applied to a database table in order to guarantee a complete audit trail of the contained data.

 It is centered around the idea that the database transaction is the natural auditing unit of data mutation.
 Any mutation on a participating table requires the developer first to record the operation metadata within the same database transaction.
 The metadata record is associated to the table change records by a constraint.

-For instance, when a payment for a pending invoice is received, your application might create a record in the `payments` table and update the `invoices` record.
-Both of these mutations are recorded as a `Carbonite.Change` and are associated to a single `Carbonite.Transaction` which allows to correlate these mutations and provides (at least) a `type` attribute, e.g. `payment_received`.
+On top of its database layer, Carbonite provides an API allowing developers to effortlessly retrieve, process, and purge the audit trails within the Elixir application.

 ---

-**NOTE**: This is work-in-progress and not yet ready to be used.
+<p align="center">🚧 This is work-in-progress and not yet ready to be used 🚧</p>

 ---

 ## Features

-- Easy to setup in a migration
+- Convenient installation using migration functions
 - Guaranteed consistency based on foreign-key constraints and ACID
   - No mutation without recorded `Change`
   - No `Change` without `Transaction`
+- Customizable audit metadata (per transaction)
-- Accessible Elixir interfaces to the audit data
+- Clear query-based interfaces to the audit trail
-- Optional processing & purging logic (Outbox pattern)
+- Optional processing & purging logic following the Outbox pattern
 - Based on [Ecto](https://hex.pm/packages/ecto) and [Postgrex](https://hex.pm/packages/postgrex) with no further dependencies.

-## Acknowledgements

-The trigger-based table versioning draws inspiration from [`audit_trigger_91plus`](https://wiki.postgresql.org/wiki/Audit_trigger_91plus), an "example of a generic trigger function" hosted in the PostgreSQL wiki.

-## Trigger vs. Write-Ahead-Log

-Existing solutions for CDC on top of a PostgreSQL database (e.g., [Debezium](https://debezium.io/)) often tail the ["Write-Ahead-Log"](https://www.postgresql.org/docs/13/wal-intro.html) instead of using database logic & triggers to create change records.
-While this is supposedly more performant than using triggers, it makes it difficult to correlate changes on a transaction level as Carbonite does, and has different consistency guarantees.
-Carbonite makes this trade-off in favour of simplicity and universality.
-You should be able to run Carbonite's migrations on any hosted PostgreSQL instance without the need to tweak its configuration or install custom extensions before.
+- No configuration of PostgreSQL database needed

 ## Installation

-### Requires PostgreSQL 13
+### Requirements

-This package requires PostreSQL version 13 or above due to its use of `pg_current_xact_id`.
+Due to its use of [`pg_current_xact_id`](https://www.postgresql.org/docs/13/functions-info.html#FUNCTIONS-PG-SNAPSHOT), Carbonite requires ⚠️ PostgreSQL version 13 or above ⚠️.
 If you see an error message like the following, your PostgreSQL installation is too old:

 ```
 ** (Postgrex.Error) ERROR 42704 (undefined_object) type "xid8" does not exist